Kaleido-subs/style-guide/docs/guidelines/styling/dialogue_styling.md

 which can have a negative impact on the timing and editing of the line.

-!!! example "Kaleido's default margins"
+!!! example "Kaleido's default margins: Left 200, Right 200, Vert 60"
     ![Kaleido's default margins](./img/styling/kaleido-house-style-margins.png)

 Margins also decide when a line of dialogue will be automatically broken.